nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 * Zan Armstrong: [Why choose?
 Scrollytelling and steppers](https://medium.com/@zanarmstrong/why-choose-scrollytelling-steppers-155a59dd97fe))

 ### Map projections

+Map projections are techniques for displaying the Earth's three-dimensional surface on a two-dimensional surface, such as a map.
+Maps are flat, yet the Earth is a curving, spherical object, necessitating this change.
+Map projections use mathematical methods to flatten the Earth's surface while maintaining some characteristics or eliminating distortions, depending on the map's intended use.
+A thorough description of map projections is provided below:

+Why Is Map Projection Required?

+Maps are flat, two-dimensional depictions of the three-dimensional Earth's surface.
+Several difficulties arise when attempting to depict the spherical surface of the Earth on a flat map.
+Distortion: It is a necessary component of any representation of the Earth's surface.
+Different map projections try to accommodate some distortions while minimizing others.
+Preserving Properties: A map's attributes, such as lengths, angles, regions, or shapes, may need to be preserved depending on its intended use. certain map projections are optimized for certain qualities.
+Navigation and Visualization: Map-based navigation and visualization are two of the many uses for maps, which are also used for geographic analysis.
+For various applications, various map projections are appropriate.

+Key Concepts in Map Projections:

+Projection Surface: This is the imaginary surface onto which the Earth's features are projected.
+Common choices include cylinders, cones, and planes.
+Point of Tangency/Secant: For many map projections, the Earth's surface touches or intersects the projection surface at a specific point or along a line.
+This point or line is called the point of tangency (for tangent projections) or secant (for secant projections).
+Projection Center: This is the point from which the Earth is projected onto the projection surface.
+It can be inside or outside the Earth.
+Scale Factor: Map projections may include a scale factor that adjusts distances, ensuring they are accurate in specific directions or areas.
+Distortion: Different map projections introduce distortion in terms of area, shape, distance, or direction.
+Choosing a projection involves selecting which types of distortion are acceptable for the intended use.

+Common Map Projections:

+Mercator Projection: This is a cylindrical projection that preserves angles and is well-suited for navigation.
+However, it greatly distorts areas at high latitudes, making polar regions appear larger than they are.
+Robinson Projection: This compromise projection aims to minimize distortion in size, shape, and distance.
+It's commonly used in world maps.
+Lambert Conformal Conic Projection: A conic projection that preserves shape and is used for mapping regions with an east-west orientation.
+Azimuthal Equidistant Projection: An azimuthal (planar) projection that preserves distances from a central point.
+It's often used for maps centered on the poles.
+Equirectangular Projection: Also known as the Plate Carrée projection, this simple cylindrical projection preserves latitude and longitude as straight lines.
+However, it distorts shape and size at higher latitudes.
+Sinusoidal Projection: This pseudocylindrical projection preserves neither shape nor area but is known for accurately representing longitudes as straight lines.

+Applications of Map Projections:

+Navigation: Some map projections, like the Mercator, are well-suited for navigation because they preserve angles and allow for straight lines as courses.
+Geographic Analysis: Geographers and researchers use map projections that preserve area or shape to analyze data about countries, regions, or natural features.
+Climate and Weather Maps: Map projections are used to represent meteorological data, which helps in weather forecasting and climate analysis.
+Cartography: Cartographers choose map projections based on the specific purpose of the map, such as world maps, topographic maps, or thematic maps.
+In summary, map projections are crucial for representing the Earth's curved surface on flat maps, and different projections are chosen based on the specific needs of map users.
+Each projection comes with its advantages and trade-offs, making the selection of an appropriate projection a critical decision in cartography and geographic information systems (GIS).

 When utilizing geographic data for data visualization, map projections are essential.
 To guarantee that your data is appropriately represented when you visualize it on a map, you must select the right map projection.
 Using map projections for data visualization looks like this:

 Maintaining Data Accuracy: Based on the unique properties of the data being shown, various map projections are selected.
 For instance, you would select an equal-area projection that reduces area distortions if you were working with data that required correct area comparisons (such as population density).
 On the other hand, you might use a conformal projection that maintains angles and forms if your data includes navigational directions (for example, flight tracks).